 The Linde Load Management Advanced assistance system makes load handling with pallet stackers easier and safer.
 It gives the operator clear visual and acoustic warning signals on a large color display.
 If the actual load weight exceeds the maximum load capacity, the lifting function is automatically disabled to prevent critical situations.
-In addition, Linde Load Management Advanced actively controls driving speed and acceleration as a function of lifting height, load weight and steering angle.
+In addition, Linde Load Management Advanced actively controls the driving speed and acceleration based on the lifting height, load weight, and steering angle.
 The system follows a risk-dependent sequence:

 1. Warning when approaching the limit range

-A yellow warning symbol indicates the approach to the load limit and a warning tone sounds at the same time.
-On the display, the operator of the pallet stacker sees the current height as well as the maximum possible height permitted by the current load weight.
+A yellow warning symbol indicates that the load limit is being approached and a warning tone sounds at the same time.
+On the display, the operator of the pallet stacker sees the current height, as well as the maximum possible height permitted by the current load weight.

 2. Warning when the residual capacity is reached

-When the load limit is reached, a warning appears which the operator must acknowledge to continue handling.
-He is therefore aware that safe handling will soon no longer be guaranteed.
+When the load limit is reached, a warning appears which the operator must acknowledge to continue handling the goods.
+He is therefore aware that safe handling will then no longer be guaranteed.